Updated post: 18/11/18 | November 2018

 The Emirates Palace Hotel is the last word in opulence.
 Situated at the far western end of the corniche, think ornate domes – 114 of them but who’s counting? – gold leaf and a lot of marble.
 Sadly, the ATM dispensing gold bars has gone but you can indulge in chocolate cake, sprinkled with gold … highly recommended by yours truly!
 Or swap a dusting of cinnamon on your cappuccino for 24 karat gold sprinkles?
 Doesn’t your weekend in Abu Dhabi deserve some sparkle?

-- To be sure of admission, book a table.
+- To be sure of admission, book a table in the lobby cafe or restaurant.
 Your hotel should be able to do this for you.

 5. Get a birds’ eye view of Abu Dhabi